What is Yield Gap?

 The Yield Gap is the difference between the yields of government-issued securities and the average dividend yield on stock shares.
 In other words, the yield gap, or the yield gap ratio, is the ratio of the dividend yield on equity compared to the yield on long-term government bonds.

-Yield gap is calculated to determine whether equity is underpriced or overpriced compared to government bonds.
-The smaller the yield gap, the lower is the equity yield compared to government bonds, indicating that equity is overpriced.
-Conversely, the higher the yield gap, the greater is the yield on equity compared to government bonds, indicating that equity is relatively underpriced.
+The yield gap is calculated to determine whether equity is underpriced or overpriced compared to government bonds.
+The smaller the yield gap, the lower the equity yield is compared to government bonds, indicating that equity is overpriced.
+Conversely, the higher the yield gap, the greater the yield on equity is compared to government bonds, indicating that equity is relatively underpriced.

 Reverse Yield Gap

 The reverse yield gap is the amount by which the yield on bonds exceeds the yield on equity or, in other words, the amount by which the interest on loans and bonds exceeds the cost of equity.
 The reverse yield gap only applies during those time periods when the average yield from investing in bonds is higher than the average dividend yield on stocks.

 A positive yield gap indicates more opportunities to buy in the equity markets, especially during periods of high inflation.
 However, when consumer prices are stable, a positive gap is not as strong an indicator because during periods of very low inflation, investors are more inclined to accept lower yields.

 A widening gap between bond and equity yields indicates a new growth cycle.

 Yield on Equity